Current information

 What other homicide data is available?

-Two interactive dashboards provide up-to-date data on homicides in the County and homicides in the City of Pittsburgh.
+This interactive dashboard provides up-to-date data on homicides in the County and City.

 Previous reports about homicide